Frequently Asked Questions

-Do you offer short-term respite and hospice care?
+Do you offer short-term respite care?

 At GSL Berea we know our residents by name, and approach living in our community as a way to improve and enhance their lives.
-We treat our residents like we would treat our own family which is evident in our Resident Satisfaction Survey rate of 93.75% which is higher than the state wide average, according to Ohio Department on Aging.
+We treat our residents like we would treat our own family which is evident in our Resident Satisfaction Survey rate of 93.75% which is higher than the statewide average, according to Ohio Department on Aging.
 This survey was conducted by trained interviewers, who met face-to-face with our residents.
-Resident rated their satisfaction with their facility’s environment, activities, staff members, laundry, meals and dining, as well as general satisfaction.
+Residents rated their satisfaction with their facility’s environment, activities, staff members, laundry, meals and dining, as well as general satisfaction.

 How much does it cost to live here?

-As a family owned and operated business, our costs are often lower than other residential communities run by large corporations.
+As a family-owned and operated business, our costs are often lower than other residential communities run by large corporations.
 Fees vary depending on the services selected for the resident’s unique needs.

 How is assisted living paid for?

 Assisted living fees can be paid for by multiple sources.
-Usually it is paid for by the resident, possibly in combination with their family and long term care insurance policies.
+Usually, it is paid for by the resident, possibly in combination with their family and long-term care insurance policies.